 - Solid State NMR Spectroscopy

-state NMR spectroscopy.
-Topics will include dipolar coupling
+- Brief introduction to solid state NMR spectroscopy.
+Topics include dipolar coupling interactions, chemical shielding

 - CHEM 5004 [0.25 credit] (CHM 8326)